yedivanseven/CheckerPy/README.md

 ```

 ### 3. Numpy Support
-You don't need to have `numpy` installed to use `TyPy`.
+You don't need to have `numpy` installed to use `CheckerPy`.
 If you nevertheless try
 to import something from a _numpy_ subpackage, you'll simply get an
 `ImportError`.
 If, however, you do have `numpy` installed, then you have a
 couple of additional validators available to you.